The Trust Variable: Your Advantage in an Uncertain Market

+Cancellations aren’t just about affordability.
+They’re about confidence and trust.
 In a high-stakes housing market, post-sale fallout often starts with pre-sale misalignment.
-Flashy messaging, vague timelines and unclear expectations can lead even qualified buyers to walk away.
+Flashy messaging and less than transparent information can set unrealistic expectations that may lead even qualified buyers to walk away.
 Marketing is uniquely positioned to bridge the gap between excitement and long-term confidence.

 Here’s how to build trust early, align it across departments and protect it all the way to closing.